python/cpython/Doc/library/contextlib.rst

-   Each instance maintains a stack of registered callbacks that are called in reverse order when the instance is closed (either explicitly or implicitly at the end of a ``with`` statement).
+   Each instance maintains a stack of registered callbacks that are called in reverse order when the instance is closed (either explicitly or implicitly at the end of a :keyword:`with` statement).
 Note that callbacks are *not* invoked implicitly when the context stack instance is garbage collected.

    This stack model is used so that context managers that acquire their resources in their ``__init__`` method (such as file objects) can be handled correctly.

-   Since registered callbacks are invoked in the reverse order of registration, this ends up behaving as if multiple nested ``with`` statements had been used with the registered set of callbacks.
+   Since registered callbacks are invoked in the reverse order of registration, this ends up behaving as if multiple nested :keyword:`with` statements had been used with the registered set of callbacks.
 This even extends to exception handling - if an inner callback suppresses or replaces an exception, then outer callbacks will be passed arguments based on that